Crettyard GAA: History

 2005 turned out to be a great year for Crettyard.
 The club won the Intermediate county title, beating Courtwood in a closely contested final before progressing to win the Leinster Intermediate Club Football Championship Title, beating Rathcline of Longford.
-The following are the players and mentors: Patrick ‘Red Pa’ Brennan, captain, Noel Kelly ‘RIP’, Shane Buggy, Liam ‘Sammy’ Kelly jnr, Ramon Buggy, John Jones, Peter Brennan, Jimmy Brennan, Joe Brennan, John Graham, Keith Nolan, Mark Kelly, Christor Maher, Richard Dempsey, Patrick Brennan, Connor Kelly, Keith Purcell, Jason Dunne, Eddie O’Reilly, William Fitzpatrick, Enda Walsh, Nial Purcell, Killian Walsh, Brian O’Sullivan, Seamus Rice, Patrick O’Reilly, Paul Delaney, Brendan Brennan, Bernard Graham and Darren Ayers.
-Manager; Liam ‘Sammy’ Kelly snr, Trainer; Ben Brennan; Selectors; John Behan, Francis Fleming and Jim Kelly.
 In the last number of years the club has regularly reached the quarter finals of the Senior Championship.

 St Abbans Hurling club was founded in 1960; they played junior and minor hurling for a couple of years.
 They maintained a juvenile club for six years.
-Its first officers were President Very Rev, Garret Murphy; Vice-president Paddy Delaney; Chairman Michael Nolan; Vice-chairman Mosie Murphy; Sec/Treas; Paddy Sixsmith.
-Committee; Michael Warren, Frank Dormer, James Hosey, Eamon Wheatley, Andy Deevy, Jack Delaney, Bill Fitzpatrick.
-Delegates Paddy Sixsmith and Michael Nolan.

 St Abbans camogie club was formed in 1961.
 Their mentors were Mick Dormer and Paddy Sixsmith.
 Eileen Dormer played on the Laois camogie team during the 60s.
 Due to emigration and lack of players, the club folded after a couple of seasons.

 Crettyard Ladies football club was formed in 1974.
 They have won county championships in all grades and have also achieved success at Leinster championship level.
 They have supplied numerous players to the Laois Ladies county teams for many years, helping the county to win All-Ireland titles at minor and senior Level.
 The club has several All Star winners in their ranks, such as Connie Conway, with volunteers recognised with awards at national level, such as Mary Wheatley.

 The St Brigid's handball club was founded in 1984.
-Handball was always very popular in the area, with games being played against back walls and side walls of buildings.
-The completion of the handball alley at Monavea in 1987 changed all that.
 The club has been very successful over the last 25 years, producing Leinster and All-Ireland champions at juvenile and adult level in both male and female competitions.